Aditi622-jpg/phishing_detector/README.md

-# 📧 Phisheild AI Detector
+# 📧 PhishSheild AI Detector

 A full‑stack web application built with **Flask** that detects phishing emails using **rule‑based checks, machine learning models, and email header analysis**.
 It provides both a **web interface** and a **REST API** for flexible integration.